hizurk1/vocaday_app/README.md

 - ### Easy_localization:

-    If you make any changes from the translation file.
-To update the new changes, run those commands below:
+    If you make any changes from any translation file.
+To update the new changes, run those commands below in order:

 1. Generate Loader class: